 - You can make an oil to anoint the Third Eye by macerating this herb in olive oil.

-The active constituents of this plant are the glycosides verbenalin and aucubin, as well as volatile oil.
-Verbena officinalis is the most common species of all the Verbenas used in herbal remedies.
+Usage & Benefits: The active constituents of this plant are the glycosides verbenalin and aucubin, as well as volatile oil.
+It is the most common species of all the Verbenas used in herbal remedies with a long-standing use as a medicinal plant.

-Vervain has an equally long-standing use as a medicinal plant being used as a soporific drug in much the same way as the better known Valerian.
+Vervain is used for its soporific effects in much the same way as the better known Valerian.
 It is thought to affect the parasympathetic nervous system and therefore serves a restorative and recuperative function, strengthening the nervous system whilst relaxing tension and stress.
 Its relaxant properties also aid insomnia, anxiety, irritability and even depression.

 Vervain is often used as an herbal remedy for women’s health issues.
 This herb has been prescribed post-pregnancy in order to enhance lactation as well as to stimulate contraction of the uterus and it is often used during labour.